foodtrails/documentation/docs/index.md

 ## Distributor & Supplier Data Onboarding

+*This section is taken from the KK&P/DigiCyber research, report and recommendations to RIDE that underlie FoodTrails*

 Supplier data onboarding will be an early step in the platform development process, and for that reason, we want to outline some key components of that process within this memo.
 The project team’s research indicated that each supplier utilizes their own unique format of velocity reports, based on the data they have, how that data is organized within the software they use internally, and the structure and consistency of that data.
 As a result, specialized data pipelines must be constructed for each supplier in order to allow the platform to navigate these varying formats and then incorporate and standardize that data on the backend for analysis.

 These unique data pipelines represent one of the largest uncertainties within this project, as the difference in velocity report and data structure exist across suppliers but also within the reports of a single supplier if the underlying source of their data is not unified.
 For example, not all suppliers provide product descriptions in the same format or even in the same field within their internal databases and often rely on human-entered data which can introduce input errors.
 Product measurements too are also often provided in unpredictable formats (#, lbs, pounds, or various typos associated with each of these, etc.) which must be unified for the data and platform to be useful to users.